 - Understanding bike sharing activity patterns of NYC Citi Bike

-The MPS is an accredited, one-year, course-based master’s degree program that prepares individuals for the 21st-century workplace through knowledge development and career skillset refinement.
+The Master of Professional Studies is an accredited, one-year, course-based master’s degree program that prepares individuals for the 21st-century workplace through knowledge development and career skillset refinement.
 The specialized, course-based instruction led by world-class faculty broadens expertise and expands versatility.

 The CALS MPS degree program in has two main components: